Plan Your Visit

 NPS Photo

-Ranger-led programs are offered during the visitor season, from Memorial Day Weekend through October 31, every Thursday to Monday (please note that there are no programs on Tuesday and Wednesday).
+Ranger-led programs are offered from Memorial Day weekend through October 31, Thursday to Monday.
+There are no programs on Tuesdays and Wednesdays.
 Advanced reservations are highly recommended, and you can reserve spots for programs up to 60 days in advance.

 To view the current program schedule or reserve a spot, please visit Recreation.gov or call 802-457-3368 ext.
 0 to speak with park staff.
 Ranger-led programs are $13 for adults, $11 for seniors, or $1 for children.
-Please be aware that availability of walk-up tickets is not guaranteed.
+Available walk-up tickets are not guaranteed.

 trail with ferns on either side